evancg37/Alexa-Pool-Control/README.md

 The URL should be set to your IP address.
 IFTTT.com is going to send an HTTP POST request to port 3737 on this IP address.

-#### If neccessary, forward the port TCP 3737 to the computer running the Python script.
+#### If neccessary, on your router forward the port TCP 3737 to the computer running the Python script.

 ![alt text](http://i.imgur.com/v0o4PFB.png "IFTTT Webhooks service details")